anthoeknee/antifennel/README.md

 # Antifennel

 Turn Lua code into Fennel code.
-Does the opposite of what the Fennel compiler does.
+This compiler does the opposite of what the Fennel compiler does.

 There is a [web-based demo](https://fennel-lang.org/see) where you can see it in action on Fennel's web site without installing anything.